Hong Kong counts cost of protests on city's core shopping districts

 "When there were protests in Admiralty, we didn't come here to shop.
 It was dangerous with all the unrest and nobody knew what was happening," said a retired man surnamed Lam, referring to the key protest site next to government buildings.

-Police on Wednesday cleared the protest site in the bustling shopping district of Mong Kok, but early Saturday there were clashes between activists and police.
-The main camp remains mostly intact in Admiralty, while a handful of demonstrators were still camped out in Causeway Bay shopping area.
+Fresh clashes erupted at the main protest site in Admiralty on Monday as thousands of activists ringed part of government headquarters and forced its closure in the morning.
+Scores of shops were shut in the morning.

-Luxury goods companies have already under been pressure from Beijing's anti-corruption campaign, which has sapped appetites for such goods among mainland Chinese, some of Hong Kong's biggest tourist spenders.
+Luxury goods companies have already been under pressure from Beijing's anti-corruption campaign, which has sapped appetite for such goods among mainland Chinese, some of Hong Kong's biggest tourist spenders.

 Hong Kong accounts for about $9.7 billion of global luxury sales, or 4 percent of the total, according to estimates by Bernstein Research.

-On Nov.
-14, the government revised its 2014 economic growth estimate to 2.2 percent from 2-3 percent.
-At the start of the year, it saw 3-4 percent growth.

-A private survey on business activity in October showed a sharp deterioration in operating conditions, with output shrinking at the quickest rate in nearly three years.

-(Additional reporting by Kinling Lo and Diana Chan; Editing by Richard Borsuk)
+(Additional reporting by Kinling Lo, Diana Chan and Michelle Chen; Editing by Richard Borsuk and Jacqueline Wong)